OGNIMOHUB

 4.2.
 Verification Procedures

-- Proof of Address: Verification through utility bills, bank statements, or government-issued documents showing the customer's residential address.
+Proof of Address: Utility bills, bank statements, or government-issued documents.

 4.3.
 Ongoing Due Diligence